Electromayonaise/MazeGame/README.md

 # About the project

 We want to create a maze game, where the player has to fight enemies on his way to the maze exit.
 The maze itself is to be modeled as a graph, where the player must go from an initial node to an end node.
 We want the game to be as interactive as possible, so the player will be something like a bomberman, where he can throw bombs to kill the enemies, and the enemies will follow him using the shortest possible path.

+## Short description of how the structures within the game work

+- When the player presses the start game button, a maze will be generated in the form of a graph utilizing a randomized DFS algorithm, then, said graph is then translated into a map.
+- The enemies follow the player by using the shortest path provided by a bfs search
+- The player may choose the graph implementation (directed, not directed) and representation (adjacency list, adjacency matrix) when initializing the game, as per the given requirements.
+Said change does not have any visual change on the game, as methods within it work in all 4 possible cases

 ## Important comments about the project